Our Boats

 Kittiwake

 Kittiwake is a 1967 Maurice Griffiths Thames Bawley Bermudian Sloop.
 She is bronze fastened, with carvel mahogany planked on Iroko centreline structure, over rock Elm frames.
-She has been owned by Amber Tresahar for five years and her home berth is Newlyn.
-Prior to this, she was at Bucklers Hard, Beaulieu and according to local Portsmouth sailors, in hushed tones of awe (sic), she apparently crossed the Atlantic.
+She is owned by Amber Trasahar and her home berth is Newlyn.
+Prior to this, she was at Bucklers Hard, Beaulieu and according to local Portsmouth sailors, in hushed tones of awe, she apparently crossed the Atlantic.
 With much affection she is lovingly maintained here in Mounts Bay.

 See website